magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/setup/index.md

 -   Python 2.7 and build tools, [see the Installation instructions on `node-gyp`](https://github.com/nodejs/node-gyp#installation) for your platform.
 -   [A running instance of Magento 2.3.1 or above](#choosing-the-magento-23-backend)

+{: .bs-callout .bs-callout-info}
+If you are using Node 12, you may see a deprecation warning in your logs.
+This is caused by a project dependency used by PWA Studio and not by PWA Studio itself.

 ## Step 1.
 Clone the PWA Studio repository

 Clone the [PWA Studio][] repository into your development environment.